 Big kids: If today you got only 9 hours of sunlight, when was your sunrise and sunset if noon was right in the middle?
-Bonus: If winter started on the 22nd in 2016 and on the 21st this year, how many days did we wait for the start of this year’s winter?
+Bonus: If you sleep for 8 of those dark hours without sunlight, how many dark hours are you awake for in the 24-hour day?

 Wee ones: In December – so you must live south of the equator!

 Little kids: At 5:20 pm.
 Bonus: In March.

 Big kids: At 7:30 am and 4:30 pm.
 Bonus: 7 dark hours, because 9 hours of sunlight makes 15 dark hours, and 15 – 8 = 7.

 The sky’s the limit: It will start on June 21st.
 50 is not a multiple of 4, so 2050 can’t be, either.